sulalasu/FASTA_new/README.md

 Remember to pass file-argument as relative path: e.g: '../input.fasta' when running main and trying to access input.fasta in the parent directory.

+# Debugging

+For debugging with VSCode and CMake:
+Build within cmake, not within terminal!

+Run command palette (View>Command Palette):
+Cmake: Scan for Kits
+then
+CMake: Select Kit (I've chosen GCC 9.4.0 x86_64-linux-gnu).

+Then within main.cpp file open:
+Cmake: Build (in command palette)

+Then at the bottom of the screen, theres a little play button, press that to run the file (don't know how to supply args here though)
+And for **debugging: just click on the bug to the left of the play button!**

 #### **Assumptions**:
 - no Comment lines, that dont start with '>'
 - all lines that dont start with '>' are assumed to be sequences.